Cornell-MAE-UG/fa25-portfolio-ryanbrynjo/_projects/2023-spaceship-design.md

 ## Final Blueprints

-Here is my final blueprints from my plane and wings that could be used as base for making aircraft in real life.
+Here is my final blueprints from my plane and wings that could be used as base for making aircraft in real life (wing adjusted to real life scale on paper).

 **Final Plane Design**